-The U.S. FDA granted this application Priority Review and a Tropical Disease Priority Review Voucher on September 17, 2019.
-The FDA also granted Breakthrough Therapy designation for Ervebo to facilitate the development and scientific evaluation of the vaccine.
+The U.S. FDA granted a Priority Review and a Tropical Disease Priority Review Voucher on September 17, 2019.
+The FDA also granted Breakthrough Therapy designation for Ervebo to facilitate the vaccine's development and scientific evaluation.

-On December 19, 2019, the FDA announced the approval of Ervebo, the first FDA-approved vaccine for the prevention of Ebola virus disease (EVD), caused by Zaire ebolavirus in individuals 18 years of age and older.
+And on December 19, 2019, the FDA announced the approval of Ervebo, the first FDA-approved vaccine for preventing Ebola virus disease (EVD) caused by Zaire ebolavirus in individuals 18 years of age and older.

 Merck & Co.
 Inc. licensed the global R&D and manufacturing rights from Newlink Genetics Corp.'s phase I Ebola vaccine in 2014.
 The Public Health Agency of Canada, which originally developed the vaccine, retained noncommercial rights in the agreement.

-The Ervebo vaccine is indicated for the prevention of disease caused by Zaire ebolavirus in individuals 18 years of age and older.
-The duration of protection conferred by ERVEBO is unknown.
-ERVEBO does not protect against other species of Ebolavirus or Marburgvirus.
-Effectiveness of the vaccine when administered concurrently with antiviral medication, immune globulin (IG), and/or blood or plasma transfusions is unknown.
+The Ervebo vaccine (rVSV-ZEBOV-GP) is indicated to prevent disease caused by Zaire ebolavirus in individuals 18 years of age and older.
+The duration of protection conferred by Ervebo is unknown, and it does not protect against other species of Ebolavirus or Marburgvirus.
+In addition, when administered concurrently with antiviral medication, the vaccine's effectiveness, immune globulin (IG), and/or blood or plasma transfusions are unknown.

 People cannot get the Ebola virus disease from the Ervebo vaccine.